CodeSignal/redux-rags/README.md

 import { combineAsyncReducers, configureRags } from 'redux-rags';

-// ... import a few reducers, we'll use userReducer as an example import userReducer from './userReducer';
+// ... import a few reducers; we'll use userReducer as an example import userReducer from './userReducer';

 const createRootReducer = (dynamicReducers: Object = {}) => {